 Since 2008, a project by The Hemel Hempstead School in association with

-FREE DOWNLOAD: Click here for our free guide to how you can adapt our project to your local area.
-See also a news release about the launch of the guide.
+FREE DOWNLOAD: An updated (July 2019) guide on 'Your Community at War' covering how you can adapt our project to your local area is available here.
 A simple 'Five Steps' guide for how schools can research World War One is available here.

 Britain at War with Germany… France Falls in Blaze of Blitzkrieg… Hitler’s Bombs Blitz London… Sad Partings as Children Sent to Safety… Allies Land at Normandy… The headlines give us the story.
 We at The Hemel Hempstead School have been seeking since 2008 to find the stories behind the headlines.